ruifernandees/ruifernandees/README.md

 ## Rui Fernandes

 ### ☕ Hi!
 I'm a
+- Front-end Developer, focused on React.js;
-- Web Developer, focused on React.js, React Native, Node.js and PHP
+- Back-end Developer, focused on Node.js and PHP;
+- Mobile Developer, focused on React Native;
-- Computer Science student at Federal University of Alagoas
+- Computer Science student at Federal University of Alagoas.

 ### 🌐 Personal Website
 - You can see my work on https://ruifernandes.dev too.